-See Note 20.
-Regulation and Capital Adequacy in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q for additional information about the Revised Capital Framework, including the transitional provisions related to new deductions from CET1, and the requirement to calculate RWAs under both the Basel III Advanced Rules and the Hybrid Capital Rules.
-Also see "Regulation" in Part I. Item 1 "Business" in our 2013 Form 10-K for additional information about our regulatory capital requirements.
+For additional information about the Revised Capital Framework, including the transitional provisions related to deductions from CET1 and other components of capital, and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
+Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2016 Form 10-K. Also see "Regulation" in Part I, Item 1 "Business" in our 2016 Form 10-K for additional information about our regulatory capital requirements.